puskarpeter/frinxio.github.io/frinx-uniconfig/user-guide/operational-procedures/index.md

 ## TLS for Postgres database

-By default, Uniconfig communicates with the database without TLS, therefore all traffic is not encrypted.
-When the database is deployed separately from Uniconfig, it is advised to enable the TLS encryption.
+By default, UniConfig communicates with the database without TLS, therefore all traffic is not encrypted.
+When the database is deployed separately from UniConfig, it is advised to enable the TLS encryption.

 [!ref text="TLS for Postgres database"](../operational-procedures/postgres-tls)